gertanoh/bloom-filter/Readme.md

 ## How does it work ?
 A bloom filter is comprised of a array of bit and some hash functions.
 Each item is hashed to determine which bit of the array to set for this item.
-Multiple hash functions are used to reduce collisions and reduce the error rate.
+Multiple hashes functions are used to reduce collisions and reduce the error rate.
 The two parameters m (number of bits in the array) and n (number of hash functions) are central to provide good accuracy with low error rate.
 Check out these two pages to see two pages on how to pick them :